 We captured this Javanese Leopard sheltering in a hollow tree as we were exiting the Bali Safari Park.
 It was bucketing down rain and quite gloomy out and despite no artificial light, this photo shows clarity and the colours of this big cat.
 One of my favourite photos of our last trip to Bali.

-Watch these YouTube videos for the nitty gritty when you want to expand your Sony A6000 knowledge.
+Watch these YouTube videos for more details when you want to expand your Sony A6000 knowledge.

 - Tony & Chelsea Northrup – Sony A6000 Overview Tutorial

 - That1CameraGuy – Full Manual Control Photography Tutorial

 - Maartin Heilbron – Sony A6000 Best Camera Settings

 As they say … Just do it!

 Friends asking me about my camera equipment has inspired me to write this post.
 I’m not an expert but I am very keen to learn about new technology and I’ve discovered trial & error and YouTube are the best resources to be found.